08/28/19

 Case: You decide to publish a book.
 This is your first project, so you have no idea whether you’ll need to do the same work in a long-term perspective.
 Therefore, you hire a professional illustrator for the project that is limited in time.

-Whether your company is focused on information technology or automobile production, project-based outsourcing can be something you integrate into a business strategy.
+Whether your company is focused on information technology or automobile production, a project-based outsourcing model can be something you integrate into a business strategy.
 The benefits are endless:

 • You save money by limiting the amount of time needed for project completion.